 Ketogenic diets:

-- Have improved insulin sensitivity, reduced insulin resistance, and improved blood sugar in people with type 2 diabetes mellitus and/or obesity.
+- May support improved insulin sensitivity, reduced insulin resistance, and improved blood sugar in people with type 2 diabetes mellitus and/or obesity.

-- Have been shown to promote weight loss, further improving insulin resistance.
+- Have been shown to promote weight loss, which may further support insulin resistance management.

 - May have possible adverse effects, such as an increased risk of high LDL cholesterol, cardiovascular disease, and nutrient deficiencies.

-- Present sustainability concerns long-term, so finding the proper balance of macronutrients through a personalized nutrition plan is necessary to optimize patient outcomes.
+- Present sustainability concerns long-term, so finding the proper balance of macronutrients through a personalized nutrition plan is necessary to optimize individual outcomes.